pettazz/pettazz.com/_posts/2019-03-11-getting-secure.md

 Certbot may wrap your whole configuration in an `<IfModule mod_ssl.c>` block just to avoid startup issues on servers where it's not fully supported, but since the goal here is SSL or bust, I think it's fine to make Apache fail to even start up if SSL is not properly supported.
 {: .notice}

 The main things to note here are that our VirtualHost is now listening on `*:443` for HTTPS, rather than HTTP's port 80, and we've added a few top level directives that enable SSL, and point it to our certificates.

-At the end, we also now always set [the HSTS header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security), which strictly enforces to clients that this domain is always to be accessed via HTTPS only.
+At the end, we also now always set [the Strict-Transport-Security header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security), which strictly enforces to clients that this domain is always to be accessed via HTTPS only.
 If you're also hosting insecure stuff on this domain (what part of HTTPS *EVERYWHERE* are you not getting?) then you'll need to remove this or they'll be blocked.
+If you keep it, you may also need to enable Apache's headers module which is sometimes not enabled by default.
+You can check to see if it is with:

+    sudo apache2ctl -M | grep headers

+If `"headers_module"` isn't listed, you'll need to enable it:

+    sudo a2enmod headers
+    sudo apache2ctl restart

 Your configuration may vary on this part depending on Certbot's infinite wisdom, so don't worry about conforming identically to someone else's example SSL settings.